askanium/recruitment-dapp/README.md

 additional buttons: "Migrate Data", "Update Proxy" and "Greet".

 ![Updated Company Page](assets/images/Upgrade4.png)

+Before doing anything else, please change your account in MetaMask to the one with which you have created the company (otherwise you won't be able to upgrade contracts).

 If you will try to press on "Greet" before migrating, you will get a "JSON RPC error" in the console, because the function we try to